-And it violates the commitment made to the Congress, the American public, and the people of Israel, and the world that the highly controversial sale of the F-15s in 1978 would neve be matched up with extra equipment of this kind.
+And it violates the commitment made to the Congress, the American public, and the people of Israel, and the world that the up with extra equipment of this kind.
 It was then and only then that the sale was approved -- and only by a margin of 44-54.